Download This Bill in Microsoft Word format

 (B)(2) For purposes of this section, 'active duty military personnel' includes, but is not limited to, active duty guardsmen and active duty reservists.

-(C) Notwithstanding any other provision of law, a veteran of the Armed Services of the United States, who has evidenced intent to establish domicile in South Carolina and their dependents, are entitled to receive in-state tuition and fees at state institutions without the requirement of one year of physical presence in this State.
+(C) Notwithstanding any other provision of law, a veteran of the Armed Services of the United States, who has evidenced intent to establish domicile in South Carolina, and their dependents, are entitled to receive in-state tuition and fees at state institutions without the requirement of one year of physical presence in this State.
+However, the provisions of this subsection only may be utilized once to obtain in-state tuition for a veteran or a dependent of the veteran.
+After the provisions of this subsection have been used once, to continue to receive in-state tuition, the veteran must present a South Carolina driver's license or South Carolina Identification Card and a South Carolina Voter Registration Card.
 For purposes of this subsection, a 'veteran' is defined as an individual who has served on active duty in the United States Armed Forces and who has been honorably discharged from service."